RedHatQE/carbon/docs/users/definitions/report.rst

- * If no **execute** key is defined, or an execute with no **artifact_location** key is used, or the artifacts is not shown as one of the items contained in the the artifact_location key, or the item location in the artifact_location key is no longer valid, it proceeds to walk the *data_folder/unique_run_folder* generated for the current run and the *data_folder/.results* folder.
+ * If no **execute** key is defined, or an execute with no **artifact_location** key is used, or the artifacts is not shown as one of the items contained in the the artifact_location key, or the item location in the artifact_location key is no longer valid, it proceeds to walk the *data_folder/.results* folder.

- * If no artifacts are found after walking the two directories, carbon will abort the import process.
+ * If no artifacts are found after walking the *data_folder/.results*, carbon will abort the import process.

  * If artifacts are found, the list of artifacts will be processed and imported into